What questions should I ask at the end of my MBA interview?

 - If your interviewer says something during the interview that interests you, ask for more information

-The last 5-10% of every interview is perhaps the most important.
+The last part of every interview is perhaps the most important.
 You need to leave a strong final impression by asking appropriate questions.
 Nearly every interviewer gives you the chance to ask questions.
 (HBS interviewers usually do not.)

 Your interviewer may ask